freeCodeCamp/freeCodeCamp/guide/english/cplusplus/index.md

 ## What is C++?

-* C++ is a general purpose programming language which has been used since the 1990's
+* C++ is a general purpose programming language which has been used since the 1990's.
-* It was designed by Bjarne Stroustrup under with the name "C with classes".
+* It was designed by Bjarne Stroustrup under the name "C with classes".
 * It is a version of C that includes Object-Oriented elements, including classes and functions.

 * It is considered one of the biggest programming languages, as you can see in the following image: